 29th Nov 2017

 As far as efficiency goes, there is not much of a contest between incandescent bulbs versus LEDs.
-The latter lasts 25% longer and uses up to 80% less energy, and when homeowners, designers and lighting professionals want to decrease energy bills, LED bulbs are the easy choice.
-However, researchers at MIT have invented a technology that may someday change these well-known facts.
+The latter lasts up to 25% longer and uses up to 80% less energy, and when homeowners, designers and lighting professionals want to decrease energy bills, LED bulbs are the easy choice.
+However, researchers at MIT have invented a technology that may change these well-known facts.